-When you write blog text, use words that reflect the following attributes:
+When you write blog post text, use words that reflect the following attributes:

-Consider the following best practices for voice and tone when you write blog text:
+Consider the following best practices for voice and tone when you write blog post text:

 Write in a way that the user wants to be spoken to.
 Use helpful words and phrases that are informative, simple, clear, and easy to understand.